JetBrains/teamcity-documentation/topics/upgrade.md

 ## Upgrading TeamCity Server

 TeamCity supports upgrades from any of the previous versions to the current one.
-Unless specifically noted, downgrades with preserving the data are not possible with changing `major.minor` version and are possible within bugfix releases (without changing `major.minor` version).
+Unless specifically noted, downgrades with preserving the data are not possible with changing the major version and are possible within bugfix releases.

-The general policy is that bugfix updates (indicated by changes in the `Z` part of the `X.Y.Z` TeamCity version) do not change data format, so you can freely upgrade/downgrade within the bugfix versions.
-However, when upgrading to the next major or minor version (changed `X` or `Y` in `X.Y.Z` TeamCity version), you will not be able to downgrade with the data preservation: you will need to [restore a backup](restoring-teamcity-data-from-backup.md) of the appropriate version.
+The general policy is that bugfix updates (indicated by changes in the `M` part of the `YYYY.N.M` TeamCity version) do not change data format, so you can freely upgrade/downgrade within the bugfix versions.
+However, when upgrading to the next major version (changed `YYYY.N`), you will not be able to downgrade with the data preservation: you will need to [restore a backup](restoring-teamcity-data-from-backup.md) of the appropriate version.
+[Read more](teamcity-release-cycle.md#Version+Numbers) about the release numbering.

 On upgrade, all the TeamCity configuration settings and other data are preserved unless noted in [Upgrade Notes](upgrade-notes.md).
 If you have customized TeamCity installation (like Tomcat server settings change), you will need to repeat the customization after the upgrade.